Wonjun Lee

-Wonjun Lee is a professor of Department of Cyber Defense, School of Cybersecurity at Korea University in Seoul, South Korea.
+Wonjun Lee is a Distinguished Professor of Department of AI, College of IT Convergence, Gachon University, Seongnam, Republic of Korea, since 2025, and was a professor of Department of Cyber Defense, School of Cybersecurity at Korea University in Seoul, South Korea, in 2002-2025.
 His research interests include communication and network protocols, wireless communication and networking optimization techniques, security and privacy in mobile computing, and RF-powered computing and networking.
 He has authored 15 international patents, over 250 papers in refereed international journals and conferences, and a book “Optimal Coverage in Wireless Sensor Networks,” Springer, 2020 (with.
 Prof. D.-Z. Du).

-Lee has served on program and organization committees of numerous leading wireless and networking conferences, including IEEE INFOCOM from 2008 to 2023, PC Track Chair of IEEE ICDCS 2019, Workshop Chair of IEEE ICDCS 2023, ACM MobiHoc from 2008 to 2009, and over 148 international conferences.
+Lee has served on program and organization committees of numerous leading wireless and networking conferences, including IEEE INFOCOM from 2008 to 2025, General Chair of IEEE ICDCS 2026, PC Track Chair of IEEE ICDCS 2019, Workshop Chair of IEEE ICDCS 2023, ACM MobiHoc from 2008 to 2009, and over 148 international conferences.
 He is also currently serving as a Division Editor of Wireless Communications Division of IEEE/KICS Journal of Communications and Networks (JCN), an editor of Elsevier High-Confidence Computing Journal (HCC), and Publication Board Chair of the Korean Institute of Information Scientists and Engineers (KIISE) Journal of Computing Science and Engineering (JSCE).

-Lee has received numerous awards, including IEEE Chester W. Sall Memorial Award (2018), KIISE Gaheon Research Award (2011), LG Yonam Foundation Overseas Faculty Member Award (2007), Best Teaching Award (2005, 2009, 2021) from Korea University, and the Best Paper Awards from IEEE ICOIN 2002, ICOIN 2008, and IEEE SocialCom 2016.
+Lee has received numerous awards, including IEEE Chester W. Sall Memorial Award (2018), KIISE Gaheon Research Award (2011), LG Yonam Foundation Overseas Faculty Member Award (2007), Best Teaching Award (2005, 2009, 2021) from Korea University, and the Best Paper Awards from IEEE ICOIN 2002, ICOIN 2008, ICOIN 2023, and IEEE SocialCom 2016.
 In 2019, his project "BackPlugged: Wearable-optimized Ultra Low-Power Wi-Fi Networking with Plugged-in Backscatter Radio" was selected for 100 Outstanding National R&D Achievements by the Ministry of Science and ICT (MSIT) in the Republic of Korea.
 He was a recipient of the Korean Government Overseas Scholarship from the Ministry of Education in the Republic of Korea between 1993 and 1996.

 In 2022, he became the 2022 President-Elect (2023 President) of KIISE.
-He is a Fellow of the IEEE in 2021 for contributions to multiple access and resource allocation in wireless networks, a Fellow of the Korean Academy of Science and Technology (KAST) in 2022, and a member of the National Academy of Engineering of Korea (NAEK) in 2020.
+He is a Fellow of the Institute of Electrical and Electronics Engineers (IEEE) in 2021 for contributions to multiple access and resource allocation in wireless networks, a Fellow of the Korean Academy of Science and Technology (KAST) in 2022, and a member of the National Academy of Engineering of Korea (NAEK) in 2020.